I Am Not a Serial Killer (2015)

 This is a film I have difficulty loving.
 It tries so hard to be funny and I find myself hating it.
 Just the same, if you are in the right mood, I’m sure it is enjoyable.
 And I have a feeling that teenage boys will like it for much the same reason they did Weird Science (1985).

 The screenplay was based on Haze’s first screenplay, “The Monster of Nicholson Mesa.”
 It is too bad it was never produced since it was a horror parody.

-Featuring Robert Ball, writer of Dracula’s Dog Frank Ray (Perilli), Gloria Victor (Daddy-O), and Dolores Reed (Hit and Run).
+Featuring Robert Ball, writer of Dracula’s Dog Frank Ray Perilli, Gloria Victor, and Dolores Reed.

 Invasion of the Star Creatures is under copyright.
 You can get it alone on DVD but you are better to get the DVD that comes along with Invasion of the Bee Girls.
 No one has bothered to put it on Blu-ray.